“Hello! BOOP BOOP!”

 Over time her channel on YouTube became increasingly popular, and after a few seasons, she even went across the US to cook with people in their homes and volunteer at various food pantries in the towns she visited with her fans.

 Since then, she has written a book and done some other awesome things, but seeing as I don’t want to be a creepy know-it-all, I thought I’d leave it up to you guys to check out her accomplishments on your own time (it’s not like I have hours to do ridiculous things like research YouTube celebrities…I’m too busy watching their videos and making costumes of them!).

-Needless to say, she's a pretty cool chick - so cool, I decided to create a costume based off her for my Month of Masquerades this year!
+Needless to say, she’s a pretty cool chick.
+So cool in fact, I decided to create a costume based off her for my Month of Masquerades this year!

-Not only was this fun to make, but it was fun to do to...because who doesn't love getting drunk while cooking!
+This was fun to make, and it was fun to do too!
+Because who doesn’t love getting drunk while cooking!

 This actually stemmed from a wig I purchased a while ago that turned out to be totally different than expected, and my immediate thought was “Hello!”, followed by “Boop boop!”.

 My “Pumpkin Rice Krispie Treats” are missing the orange pumpkin quality because I forgot to get food coloring…but they’re still delicious Krispie Treat blobs with Tootsie Rolls!